 But what are some of the requirements and guidelines for pursuing ISO 37001:2016 certification?
 Here, we address the most pertinent questions:

 What are the training and certification guidelines set up by ICA?
 ICA provides knowledge about anti-corruption as whole and bribery as a subset.
-It defines how bribery/corruption takes place and affect an organization.
+It defines how bribery/corruption takes place and affect an organisation.

 Which regulations does the ISO training specifically address?
 ISO 37001:2016 training addresses the Foreign Corrupt Practices Act (FCPA) UK Bribery Act, among others.